Why restore wetlands?

 - tree and scrub encroachment

-- presence of non-native species
+- presence of non-native invasive plant species.

 All sites have a brief summary describing why restoration work is required, and how that translates into what work will be done on the ground.
 The larger sites are accompanied by an annotated map, attached as a PDF.